-Renowned by its unequaled ethnical heritage and social traditions, this truly exotic Oriental kingdom greatly enjoys its unique look with spicy smells, sweet sounds and above all the smiling hospitality of its charming people.
-Imparted with the fascinating deeply rooted culture, delicious Thai cooking and delightful tropical fruits, ideal golden sand beaches and superb golf courses, the outstanding dining flavors and shopping bargains, set apart so much incomparable nightlife festivities.
-Amidst many other utmost temptations are the far-famed Muay Thai Boxing and renowned Thai massages, much relaxing the body and mind.
-For further details refer to the page entitled Pattaya.
+Illustrious by its unequaled ethnical heritage and social traditions, this truly exotic kingdom of Thailand greatly enjoys its unique look with spicy smells, sweet sounds, and above all the smiling hospitality of its charming people.
+Imparted with the fascinating deeply rooted culture, delicious Thai cooking, and delightful tropical fruits, ideal golden sand beaches, and superb golf courses, the outstanding dining flavors, and shopping bargains, set apart so much incomparable nightlife festivities.
+Amidst many other utmost temptations are the far-famed Muay Thai Boxing, and renowned the world over traditional Thai massage much relaxing the body and mind.
+For further details refer to the pages entitled Bangkok, Pattaya, as well as Buddhist Religion and Thai Society.

 Thailand Profile, Demography and Geography